Basic Usage

 • 3: One or more regressions occurred

-High-precision and consistent benchmarking framework/harness for Rust
+High-precision, one-shot and consistent benchmarking framework/harness for Rust

 Boolish command line arguments take also one of `y`, `yes`, `t`, `true`, `on`, `1`